IngridAtMicrosoft/DocsContent/singlesource/selfhelp/mediaservices-analyzing-and-indexing-how-to.md

 ---

 <!-- <properties
-	pageTitle="Analyzing and indexing how to v2"
+	pageTitle="Analyzing and indexing how to"
-	description="Analyzing and indexing how to v2"
+	description="Analyzing and indexing how to"
 	service="microsoft.media"
 	resource="mediaservices"
 	authors="akucer"